martin-montas/Linux-System-Hardening-Guide/Services/Web-server/Apache2/README.md

 ### Conclusion
 These are just some basics approach to Apache2 security.
 There are still a plethora of security issues for Apache2 and other tools as well.
-Expect more to come
+Expect more to come.